lightning/bolts/04-onion-routing.md

  obtain a group element.
 The shared secret `ss_k` is then calculated as the `SHA256` hash of the ECDH output, serialized in the compressed format.
- - The blinding factor is the `SHA256` hash of the concatenation between the hop's public key `nodepk_k` and its shared secret `ss_k`.
-Before concatenation, the hop's public key is serialized in the compressed format.
+ - The blinding factor is the `SHA256` hash of the concatenation between the ephemeral public key `epk_k` and the shared secret `ss_k`.
+Before concatenation, the ephemeral public key is serialized in the compressed format.
  - The ephemeral public key `epk_k` is computed by blinding the hop's sending peer's ephemeral public key `epk_{k-1}` with the hop's sending peer's blinding factor `b_{k-1}`.